 Fund manipulation control

-Funds manipulation concerns are an essential factor, and sometimes it is treated as blood for an organization.
+Fund manipulation concerns are essential; sometimes, it is treated as blood for an organization.
 So in this regard, sources of funds and application of funds are to be taken care of by defining.

 - Balance sheets

 - Credit/Debit entry

 - Bank Reconciliation statements

 Then finally, different types of financial reports can be of various types according to specified company standards.

 ERP finance module provides businesses the control and accountability of their finances.